10 Best Undervalued Large Cap Moat Stocks for January 2026

 Risk Factors

-- Regulatory and environmental challenges in mining operations
+- Environmental and regulatory scrutiny on mining operations

-- Geopolitical risks affecting mining operations in key jurisdictions
+- Geopolitical risks affecting operations and supply chains

 | Metric | Value |